-The pH of upland creeks and rivers in the mine area and FRHEP area is typically between pH 7 and 8, except for Ekwai Creek where pH ranges from pH 3.6 to 4.4.
-This acidity is attributed to the natural occurrence of acid and metalliferous drainage (AMD) at this location, which is the area of mineralisation where the open-pit will be developed as part of the FRCGP.
+The pH of upland creeks and rivers is typically between pH 7 and 8, except for Ekwai Creek where pH ranges from pH 3.6 to 4.4.
+This acidity is attributed to the natural occurrence of acid and metalliferous drainage (AMD) at this location, which is the area of mineralisation where the open-pit will be developed.
 The pH of mid-catchment and lowland rivers is generally in the range of pH 7 to 8.
 The pH of Lake Warangai is highly variable but tends to be acidic, with pH ranging between 3.8 and 8.4 (median pH 6.3).
 Alkalinity measurements showed there to be a low to moderate amount of buffering capacity available in most of the sampled creeks and rivers.

 The dominant major ions are calcium and carbonate, reflecting the influence of limestone within the catchment.
-Concentrations of metals in the mine area and FRHEP area streams are generally low, except in Ekwai Creek where the occurrence of naturally occurring AMD has resulted in an elevation of dissolved metals.
-Turbidity and total suspended solids (TSS) levels are highly variable in mid-catchment and lowland rivers within the mine and FRHEP area, but are generally quite low.
+Concentrations of metals in the mine area streams are generally low, except in Ekwai Creek where the occurrence of naturally occurring AMD has resulted in an elevation of dissolved metals.
+Turbidity and total suspended solids (TSS) levels are highly variable in mid-catchment and lowland rivers within the mine area and infrastructure corridor, but are generally quite low.
 Levels of TSS and turbidity in the Sepik River are higher and increase downstream.